huggingface/optimum/README.md

 model_checkpoint = "distilbert-base-uncased-finetuned-sst-2-english"
 save_directory = "tmp/onnx/"

-# Load a model from transformers and export it through the ONNX format
+# Load a model from transformers and export it to ONNX
 ort_model = ORTModelForSequenceClassification.from_pretrained(model_checkpoint, from_transformers=True)
 tokenizer = AutoTokenizer.from_pretrained(model_checkpoint)